-Webcams are cameras that are connected to a computer, and via the computer to the Internet.
-Webcams are built into most computers or they may be separate items that connect to the computer via USB.
-A webcam doesn’t have its own Internet connection or IP address, so a computer is required to connect to a network and process the image into a form that can be streamed.
+Webcams are cameras that are connected to a computer.
+These days, they’re built into most computers.
+However, some are external and connect to the computer via USB.
+A webcam doesn’t have its own internet connection, so a computer is required to connect to a network and process the image into a format suitable for streaming.

-On the other hand, webcams don’t generally deliver as high image quality as other options.
-They have no storage for images, so it’s not possible to use them separately from the computer.
+On the other hand, webcams don’t generally deliver high image quality.
 Most come with built-in microphones, but the sound quality is not high.
 You’ll need a separate mic and sound channel if you want professional sound quality.
 Most webcams are very simple in their controls, which is as much a liability as an asset.
 Typically, they lack zoom capability, variable focus, and any ability to customize the image.

 Whether any of that is important depends on what you are trying to do.
 If you just need to embed video of a conference or lecture to provide information to viewers, webcams might provide all the power you need.
 For serious professional quality video, though, you should consider other options.

 Using IP cameras with streaming video is a little more complicated than using webcams.
 It requires an encoder, because the protocol most IP cameras use isn’t suitable for live streaming.
 You’re also looking at a pricier camera.
-Costs vary quite a bit, but a good IP camera is likely to run at least $800 and could be higher, depending on the features you need.
+Costs vary quite a bit, but a good IP camera is likely to run at least $800.

 An IP camera is a good choice of live streaming camera if you need a lot of flexibility in where the camera is located relative to the computer processing the image.
 Provided the camera has access to the Internet over a wireless network, it can be located literally anywhere.

-Aside from that, the only downside is the cost.
+Aside from this, the only downside to professional-grade cameras is the cost.
 A good quality HDMI camera will run you at least $600 – $700, while the price for a top of the line HD-SDI camera runs into the thousands.
-The capture card represents additional expense.